-Italian Feast with Chef Carlo Molon at Bene, Sheraton
+A delightful Italian Fest with Chef Carlo Molon at Bene, Sheraton!

-My love for Italian food shines in this blog and my love for Italian men is errr well known too (I know I know this is a sexist comment and I can almost feel men staring at me but tell me don’t you agree that Italian men are charming) and when all these are combined with a demo of pasta making thrown in and some good wine, it turns into a perfect way to spend a Friday evening and that’s how we spend our last Friday evening at Bene, Sheraton.
-Chef Carlo Molon who is visiting from the Sheraton Milan guided us through the lovely evening of food, chitter chatter, learning and wine.
+My love for Italian food shines in this blog and my love for Italian men is errr well known too (I know I know this is a sexist comment and I can almost feel men staring at me, but tell me don’t you agree that Italian men are charming).
+When all these are combined with a demo of pasta making thrown in and some good wine, it turns into a perfect way to spend a Friday evening.
+That is how we spent our last Friday evening at Bene, Sheraton.
+Chef Carlo Molon who is visiting from the Sheraton Milan guided us through the lovely evening of food, chit chat, learning and wine.

-After the rolling of the pasta we got to shaping the pasta, we were working at the bar counter where the plates with rolled and cut pasta, filling, tissues and even gloves were neatly arranged (and in case you are wondering about the gloves no we didn’t use them, Chef mentioned that real chef’s just worked without them and well we after all are pretending to be real chef’s).
-The filling was tomato and mozzarella and was yumm if just a tad bit salty which it had to be since it wasn’t meant to be eaten like we were but then give me anything with sun dried tomatoes and I will gobble it up.
+After the rolling of the pasta, we got to shaping the pasta, we were working at the bar counter where the plates with rolled and cut pasta, filling, tissues and even gloves were neatly arranged (and in case you are wondering about the gloves no we didn’t use them, Chef mentioned that real chefs just worked without them and well, we after all, are pretending to be real chefs).
+The filling was tomato and mozzarella and was yum, if just a tad bit salty which it had to be since it wasn’t meant to be eaten like we were eating them.
+But then give me anything with sun dried tomatoes and I will gobble it up.
 It was a short but fun session where the chef guided us on what is the correct way to shape pasta etc and I learnt that I have been always folding tortellini the wonton way and not the way tortellini is supposed to be folded.

 After we finished the pasta making demo, we sat down at the tastefully laid table for a pre plated meal and some lovely white wine to go with it.

-For the first course I chose “Insalata d’orzo con pomodori secchi, zucchini saltate, coulis di pepperoni gialli marmellatina di cipolle rosse quenelle di ricotta all’erba cipollina“ which is essentially a barley salad with dried tomatoes, sauteed zucchini, onion jam, pepper coulis, and ricotta cheese with chives, this was oh so good, subtle yet fresh flavors along with textures playing in your mouth in every bite.
-The onion jam was greeted with huge appreciation at the table but I found it a tad tooo sweet for my palate.
+For the first course I chose “Insalata d’orzo con pomodori secchi, zucchini saltate, coulis di pepperoni gialli marmellatina di cipolle rosse quenelle di ricotta all’erba cipollina“ which is essentially a barley salad with dried tomatoes, sauteed zucchini, onion jam, pepper coulis, and ricotta cheese with chives.
+This was oh so good, subtle yet fresh flavors along with textures playing in your mouth in every bite.
+The onion jam was greeted with huge appreciation at the table, but I found it a tad too sweet for my palate.

-The next course was“_Ravioli di Mozzarella di bufala e salmone fresco con coulis di pomodoriarrostiti e salsa di peperoni gialli” _aka__buffalo mozzarella cheese ravioli served with roast tomato sauce andyellow sweet pepper cream, the ravioli was perfect after all we had made it ;)
+The next course was“Ravioli di Mozzarella di bufala e salmone fresco con coulis di pomodoriarrostiti e salsa di peperoni gialli” which is buffalo mozzarella cheese ravioli served with roast tomato sauce and yellow sweet pepper cream.
+The ravioli was perfect after all we had made it 😉

-For the non vegetarian course we had “Agnello in crosta di pane alle erbe con patate schiacciate al basilica” an oven roasted lamb loin in an herbed bread crust, basil crushed potatoes.
-The lamb was just a tad over rare and if you like your medium rare you will find this raw, the flavors though were outstanding and the basil potatoes a perfect side to the dish.
+For the non vegetarian course we had “Agnello in crosta di pane alle erbe con patate schiacciate al basilica” which is an oven roasted lamb lion in an herbed bread crust, basil crushed potatoes.
+The lamb was just a tad over rare and if you like your medium rare you will find this raw.
+The flavors though were outstanding and the basil potatoes a perfect side to the dish.

 And the star of the any meal, the dessert.
-We were served_ “Piatto Da Dessert”_ which simply means a trio of dessert which in this case included Fresh ricotta cheesecake, poached pear in red wine sauce served with divine cinnamon ice cream, and for me star of the evening Meringue with hazelnuts served with hot chocolate sauce and Chantilly cream.
-Each element in the dessert platter screamed perfection and detailing, I spent some time just looking and clicking when my fellow diners started scolding me to eat and when I started eating it I could feel myself getting lost in a happy world, a world where I reach when I am reading a good baking book usually.
-I could think and imagine of all the techniques at work but let me know not bore you with the details you get the idea don’t you.
+We were served “Piatto Da Dessert” which simply means a trio of dessert which in this case included Fresh ricotta cheesecake, poached pear in red wine sauce served with divine cinnamon ice cream, and for me, star of the evening, Meringue with hazelnuts served with hot chocolate sauce and Chantilly cream.
+Each element in the dessert platter screamed perfection and detailing, I spent some time just looking and clicking when my fellow diners started scolding me to eat and when I started eating it, I could feel myself getting lost in a happy world.
+A world where I reach when I am reading a good baking book usually.
+I could think and imagine of all the techniques at work but let me know not bore you with the details.
+You do get the idea, don’t you?